mdedwards/mdeGranular/README.md

 mdeGranular's binaries get continously built through GitHub Actions.
 You can find precompiled binaries readily available under this repository's [Actions](https://github.com/mdedwards/mdeGranular/actions) tab (see 'Build All' workflow).
+Just click on the latest workflow run and y ou'll see the latest external objects listed under Artifacts.

-For Pure Data precompiled binaries are available on Linux, Mac OSX, and Windows.
+For Pure Data
+precompiled binaries are available on Linux, Mac OSX, and Windows.
 Precompiled binaries for Max MSP are available on Mac OSX and Windows.
 Please note that the provided binaries are only compatible